galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 ### Macros section

-The macros section serves two functions -- to create meta-variables for inside both the xml text and the command text, called tokens, and xml sections that can be slotted in repeadely.
+The macros section serves two functions -- to create meta-variables for inside both the xml text and the command text, called tokens, and xml sections that can be slotted in repeatedly.
 Although this tool will only use the tokens, the xml macros are very useful for tools which have multiple options/modes that reuse parameters.

 The @TOOL_VERSION@ and @VERSION_SUFFIX@ used in the Tool line are defined here.
 Each need their own 'token' line, resulting in